wayfair-incubator/telefonistka/README.md

 ## About The Project

-Telefonistka is a Github Webhook Bot that facilitate promotions in a Iac GitOps repo that models environments and sites as folders.
+Telefonistka is a Github Webhook Bot that facilitate promotions in a IaC GitOps repo that models environments and sites as folders.

 Based on configuration in the IaC repo, the bot will open Pull Requests that syncs components from "sourcePath"s to "targetPaths".

-Providing reasnably flexible control over what is promoted to where and in what order.
+Providing reasonably flexible control over what is promoted to where and in what order.

 ### Notable Features